y1yang0/yvm/README.EN.md

 ![](./public/banner.jpg)
 [中文](https://github.com/racaljk/yvm/blob/master/README.md) | [English](https://github.com/racaljk/yvm/blob/master/README.EN.md)

-This is a homemade Java virtual machine written in c++, the main components are conform to [Java Virtual Machine Specification 8](https://docs.oracle.com/javase/specs/jvms/se8/jvms8.pdf).
+This is a homemade Java virtual machine written in c++, it supports most Java language features and includes a mark-sweep-based garbage collector.
+The main components of this VM are conform to [Java Virtual Machine Specification 8](https://docs.oracle.com/javase/specs/jvms/se8/jvms8.pdf).
 Now it is runnable and sorts of language features will add into this VM in progress.
-I don't have time to write unittests to verify all aspects, so if you find any bugs, you can open an [Issue](https://github.com/racaljk/yvm/issues/new) or fix up in place and pull request directly. :)
+I don't have enough time to write unittests to verify all aspects of yvm, so if you find any bugs, you can open an [Issue](https://github.com/racaljk/yvm/issues/new) or fix up in place and pull request directly. :)

 # Available language features
 :-0 Advanced language features will support later, you can also PR to help me